 - The Beloved Apostle?
-The Transformation of the Apostle John into the Fourth Evangelist (under contract for Cascade Press).
+The Transformation of the Apostle John into the Fourth Evangelist (Eugene, OR: Cascade Press, 2017).

 - The Gospel on the Margins: The Reception of Mark in the Second Century.
 Minneapolis: Fortress Press, 2015.

 Peer-reviewed Articles or Chapters in Edited Volumes

 - “Did Mark’s Gospel Influence the Authorial Self-Representation in Second Peter,” in Core or Fringe?
 Second Peter and the New Testament.
 Edited by W. Grünstäudl, T. Nicklas, and U. Poplutz.
 Tübingen: Mohr Siebeck, forthcoming 2018.

 - “Did Papias of Hierapolis Use the ‘Gospel According to the Hebrews’ as a Source.”
 Journal of Early Christian Studies 25.1 (2017): 29-53.

 - “Marking a Difference: The Gospel of Mark and the Early High Christology Paradigm” Journal of the Jesus Movement in its Jewish Setting 3 (2016): 102-24.

 - “Christian Claims on the Inheritance of Israel: Justin Martyr’s Dialogue with Trypho the Jew as a Case Study.”
 Pages 165-178 in The Bible, Zionism and Palestine: The Bible’s Role in Conflict and Liberation in Israel-Palestine.
 Edited by M. Sandford.
 Dunedin: Relegere Academic Press, 2016.